dericko/dericko.github.io/_posts/2014-12-1-beefcake.md

 layout: post
 title: "Beefcake"
 categories: writing fiction
-description: "A short story about the passing of the torch"
+description: "Tell me Jean-Luc, what can we do but feast, here at the top of the world?"
 tags: featured
 ---

 It's 13:00 at the base of the north wall of the Fisk Tower, as Dayna Bishop stretches on the bustling lunchtime sidewalk.
 Her orange polyester leggings follow the curve of her thighs as Dayna whispers through the motions, “Arms down, touch the toes, nose to knees, knees to nose.”
 Pedestrians flow in either direction, carelessly disrupting her concentration.
 Dayna will climb unannounced.
 She closes her eyes and pictures the crowd before it appears, that crowd formed of nothing but curiosity and confusion, with necks turned upward toward the neon figure above, each member waiting in his twisted little heart for a slip, a single misstep, for the image of a falling Dayna Bishop tumbling back to earth.
 She opens her eyes, stands tall, and kicks off her heels.
 Dayna jumps to reach an overhanging sign and swings into position, eye-to-eye with the second story windowsill.
 Balancing on the edge, she rubs her hands in chalk dust and continues up the wall.

 Clarence Lawrence sits at the rooftop with a dull gaze, surveying the city below.
 At these heights, the insignificance of them all is clear.
 A powerful man at the height of his career, Clarence leans back, resting his large forearms on his lap.
 His fingers twitch in anticipation as he examines his lunch spread, prepared by his companion Jean-Luc.
 Clarence raises a silver-rimmed glass and smiles at his reflection, brushing his hair back with his free hand.
 What a life, he thinks, as his finishes his wine.
 Jean-Luc stands at attention, pouring into his glass until it overflows.

 “Tell me Jean-Luc, what can we do but feast, here at the top of the world?”

 “Whatever you wish Mr. Lawrence.”

 “Bring me another roast, Jean-Luc.”

 Dayna ascends with flair.
 The first couple stories are a show of legs and cartwheels.
 She retraces the steps of her trial run, done in secret under cover of night, careful to appear carefree.
 A dozen bystanders have stopped to watch her feign imbalance at the forth story balcony.
 They watch her don a blindfold, reach upwards and backwards, and pull herself heels-over-head to the next floor.
 She removes the blindfold and bows, to the delight of them all.